gwcoffey/gwcoffey.com/content/archive/listapp/why-the-roseate-spoonbill-will-always-be-my-favorite-bird-a-remembrance/index.md

 ---
-title: 'WHY THE ROSEATE SPOONBILL WILL ALWAYS BE MY FAVORITE BIRD: A REMEMBRANCE'
+title: 'Why the Roseate Spoonbill Will Always Be My Favorite Bird: A Remembrance'
 date: '2015-10-12T22:39:45+00:00'
 archive: listapp
 likeCount: 10